bazz1tv/github-tutorial/README.md

 This is what you'll do when you want to fix bug(s) or add a feature to the project.
 ALWAYS create a branch FROM the master (while the master is the active branch).
 See [Checkout the Master Branch](#checkout-the-master-branch) for details on checking out the master branch.

-`git checkout -b branchname` will create the new branch and make it the active branch.
+`git checkout -b [branchname]` will create the new branch and make it the active branch.

 You can now do work, add files, commit them as normal.

-When you're ready to push your progress to your fork remote repo for the first time, you must also create the remote branch with some extra arguments to the push. `git push -u origin branchname`
+When you're ready to push your progress to your fork remote repo for the first time, you must also create the remote branch with some extra arguments to the push. `git push -u origin [branchname]`

 All subsequent pushes can just use `git push`

 ## Pull Request
 See this [recorded livestream](https://www.youtube.com/watch?v=wFck6txFeck&t=26m42s)

+# Miscellaneous Advice
-# Check Remote Tracking for All Branches
+## Check Remote Tracking for All Branches
 ```
 $ gitb -vv
   a      cabf6d8 [origin/a] [a] w capitalized